Version 4.3 · Last updated 23 May 2026

 This Data Processing Agreement and Artificial Intelligence Addendum is between GoPresent Ltd and the customer using the services.
 It expressly states that the Terms and Conditions govern commercial, billing, refund, and service delivery matters, while the DPA prevails on data protection, privacy, and model training matters.

-2. Model training by service tier
+2. Model training and service improvement by tier

 3. UK GDPR legal basis and controller/processor split